Back HEAD Springs?

 3. BE in the HABIT of beginning AND ending your handspring with your arms STRAIGHT OVERHEAD.
 It's very common for cheerleaders to have STYLISTIC demands for beginning the handspring with the arms reaching straight ahead or straight down.
 A WISE tumbler will recognize the difference between STYLE and STRUCTURE.
 Good STRUCTURE in a handspring suggests that the arms BEGIN and END overhead.

 5. PASS THROUGH a COMPLETE handstand position.
 This is one of the real secrets of GREAT handsprings.
 In EVERY handspring, the body should pass THROUGH a perfect HANDSTAND.
 If you have a spotter slow, your handspring down a bit.
 You can easily identify that position and make the correction.
+Did you know that your tablet can now actually help you with tumbling training?
+Click here to find out how.

-Have fun, be safe
+Have fun, be safe push HARD!